 We don’t perceive the omnipresent Eye of the millions of cameras around us as a danger or as something extreme, as it is pictured in the novel.
 The cameras are not disturbing us and we are used to their presence.
 We are safe in our homes, in front of our computers, and their cameras are our friends.
 We use them to talk to our family and colleagues.
 The funny part is that we tend to forget that someone is actually watching on the other end (for example, if we have decided to master Chinese in an online course with lessons conducted in a virtual classroom).
 I’ve seen a lot of those moments of natural glory and I could create a decent compilation of educational “epic fails.”

 At first I thought they were funny.
 You might have thought so too, until you saw – and I mean really saw – something.
 And you know how it usually works with seeing things – you cannot unsee them.

-You are a teacher and you are currently preparing the virtual classroom for your next class – uploading files, arranging them on the whiteboard, and loading the videos into the media player.
+You are a teacher and you are currently preparing the virtual classroom for your next class – uploading files, arranging them on the online whiteboard, and loading the videos into the media player.
 You double check everything and you are ready.
 Now all you have to do is wait for the students to join you in the room.

 However, there are still 30 minutes until class begins because you wanted to make sure everything was ready on time.
 You get bored and make yourself a nice cup of coffee and it’s now steaming on the desk next to you.
 You can’t do much with a cup of coffee now, can you?
 Then you engage in an activity that is widely associated with boredom or with physiological habits that are frowned upon after the age of 5.
 You start picking your nose and it’s not a quick check for anything that might be sticking out and make you look bad on camera when the lesson starts.
 It’s a slow process.
 Profound drilling.
 A Treasure hunt.